Justin W. Ranney: Biography

 Justin W. Ranney was born January 4, 1821, in Augusta, New York.
 He was raised and educated in New York.
 His mother died in 1835, and his father subsequently remarried.
 At age 18, Ranney went to work, teaching school for several winters while learning the carpenter's trade in the summers.
 He ultimately established his own mill and operated it for several years.

 In 1854, he sold his interests in New York and moved west to the new state of Wisconsin.
 He came directly to La Crosse County, and settled on a farm in what is now the town of Hamilton, just outside the village of West Salem, Wisconsin.
 This farm would be his primary residence for the rest of his life, and his farm would be recognized as one of the most successful in the region.

 Ranney was active throughout his life in agricultural interests, but rarely served in elected office.
 He ran for Wisconsin Senate in 1866 and was nominated at the National Union Party district convention over former state representative William H. Officer.
-His nomination was a bit of a controversy in the 31st Senate district, which then comprised all of La Crosse and Vernon counties.
-Prior to 1866, there had been an informal agreement that the next Union nominee for that district would be from Vernon County.
-But at the convention, the La Crosse delegates stubbornly supported Ranney against Vernon County's William Officer, and finally secured the nomination for Ranney by pledging that Vernon County could have the next two nominations (1868, 1870).
+His nomination caused some controversy in the 31st Senate district, which then comprised all of La Crosse and Vernon counties.
+Prior to 1866, there had been an informal agreement that the next Union nominee for that district would be from Vernon County, but at the convention, the La Crosse delegates stubbornly supported Ranney against Vernon County's William Officer, and finally secured the nomination for Ranney by pledging that Vernon County could have the next two nominations (1868, 1870).

 Ranney went on to win the general election, defeating Democrat John C. Kurtze.
 He served in the 1867 and 1868 legislative sessions, and, as pledged, did not seek renomination in 1868.
 During 1867, the National Union coalition began to break down over disagreements on reconstruction, and in 1868 Ranney identified with the Republican Party.

 Ranney remained active with the Republican Party and was a perennial delegate to the county and district level conventions.
 While attending the 1870 senatorial convention, Ranney, along with the rest of the La Crosse delegation, again broke their promise to the Vernon delegation and secured the nomination of Angus Cameron over the incumbent Cyrus M. Butt.

 In his later years, he also became involved in various agricultural insurance operations, and was an officer in the Shelby Insurance Company.